 Steven Balsam, Professor of Accounting and Senior Merves Research Fellow at the Fox School of Business at Temple University, obtained his Ph.D. from the City University of New York (Baruch College) in 1991.
-His research interests are executive compensation, earnings management, and capital markets.
-He has written several books on executive compensation including Executive Compensation: An Introduction to Practice and Theory, and an AICPA self study course, Accounting for Stock Options and Other Stock-Based Compensation, he has published articles in academic journals including The Accounting Review, Journal of Accounting Research, Journal of Accounting and Economics, Contemporary Accounting Research, Journal of the American Taxation Association, Auditing: A Journal of Practice and Theory, Accounting Horizons, Journal of Accounting and Public Policy, Journal of Accounting, Auditing and Finance, Journal of Financial and Quantitative Analysis, Journal of Business Finance & Accounting, and Journal of Corporate Finance; and practitioner journals including the Journal of Accountancy.
-Professor Balsam is also a member of the editorial boards of Accounting Horizons and the Journal of Accounting and Public Policy.
+His research focuses on corporate governance and executive compensation, in both the for-profit and nonprofit sectors.
+He has written several books on executive compensation including Executive Compensation: An Introduction to Practice and Theory, and an AICPA self study course, Accounting for Stock Options and Other Stock-Based Compensation, he has published articles in academic journals including The Accounting Review, Journal of Accounting Research, Journal of Accounting and Economics, Contemporary Accounting Research, Review of Accounting Studies, Journal of the American Taxation Association, Auditing: A Journal of Practice and Theory, Accounting Horizons, Journal of Accounting and Public Policy, Journal of Accounting, Auditing and Finance, Journal of Financial and Quantitative Analysis, Journal of Business Finance & Accounting, Journal of Financial Reporting and Journal of Corporate Finance; and practitioner journals including the Journal of Accountancy and The Tax Adviser.
+Professor Balsam is also a member of the editorial boards of Accounting Horizons and the Journal of Accounting and Public Policy, the WorldatWork Journal Editorial Advisory Council and the Global Equity Organization Academic & Government Council.
 He has been widely quoted in the media and has given expert witness testimony on executive compensation to the United States Senate Committee on Finance.
 Prior to coming to Temple University he taught at Baruch College and the University of Rochester.
 Before entering academia he was a Certified Public Accountant working for the international accounting firm of Ernst & Young.

 - The impact of CEO compensation on nonprofit donations (with Erica Harris) The Accounting Review March 2014: 89(2): 425-450.